rtCamp/docs.rtcamp.com/rtmedia/upgrading/upgrade-rtmedia-to-3.8/index.markdown

 ---
-title: Upgrading from rtMedia 3.7.x to 3.8
+title: upgrade rtmedia to 3.8
 ---

 This upgrade guide applies if you have overridden [rtMedia template files](http://docs.rtcamp.com/rtmedia/developer/themes/templating-system/) or created custom themes or plugins using rtMedia plugin hooks/filters.